 G703 columns A through J, derived from the job-cost ledger

-Per AIA Contract Documents' guidance on G702 and G703, AIA Document G703-1992 is the Continuation Sheet a contractor uses with the G702 Application and Certificate for Payment to list portions of the work and their scheduled values, suitable for any size project.
-That is the form's role; what follows is how each column actually derives from the cost-coded job-cost data sitting underneath it.
+AIA Contract Documents' guidance on G702 and G703 frames G703-1992 as the Continuation Sheet used with G702 to list portions of the work and their scheduled values.
+That is the form's role; the workflow question is how each column derives from the cost-coded job-cost data underneath it.

 Column A — Item No. Sequential numbering of SOV lines, in the order the GC-approved SOV established.
 New SOV lines added by approved change orders get appended numbering — typically CO-1, CO-2, or a 100-series scheme — rather than being inserted into the original sequence.